KRakeesh04/s1/src/content/docs/mechanics/statics/11-analysis-of-trusses.md

 title: Analysis of Trusses
 slug: mechanics/statics/analysis-of-trusses
 sidebar:
-  order: 12
+  order: 11
 ---

-Deviations from the ideal in real trusses
+Deviations from the ideal in real trusses.

 - Loads are not applied only at joints; hence there is bending in members
 - Joints are not perfectly pinned, so moments can be developed at joints